Stop Fraud, Waste and Abuse with Two Software Solutions

 - failing to provide an adequate medical screening examination for patients who present to a hospital emergency department with an emergency condition or in labor;

 - and making false statements on applications or contracts to participate in a Federal health care program.

-A comparison of the government investigations of 2017 and 2018 (see chart below) showed that the defendants charged increased 31.5% and that the medical professionals involved in those cases also hiked to 30.3%.
-Regarding the economic losses caused by the different types of FWA, a significant upward tendency showed an increment of 35% in monies lost.
+A comparison of the government investigations of 2017 and 2018 (see chart below) showed that the defendants charged increased 31.5% and the medical professionals hiked to 30.3%.
+Regarding the economic losses caused by the different types of FWA, a significant upward tendency showed an increment of 35% in losses.